jeniverede/carbon_widget_be/README.md

+## Table of Contents:
+About The Project
+Built With
+Getting Started
+Contact
+Acknowledgments

+## About The Project:
-This file is the backend file for the Carbon Footprint Calculator Widget, take home task
+This file is the backend file for the Carbon Footprint Calculator Widget, take home task.
+This widget calculates CO2 production based on user input for driving, diet factors and subscribes users to a newsletter.

+## Built With:
+### Backend
+HTML, Node.js, Javascript, MongoDB

+This file is connected to MongoDB with collections for: driveSchema: daysOfDriving, carbonProduced; dietSchema: daysPerWeek, carbonProduced; subscribeSchema: email address

+### Packages
+npm i,
-The following packages are installed: npm i, nodemon (-D in devDependencies), express,
+nodemon (-D in devDependencies), express,